-The night ferry transfer from Poland to Sweden was the opening chapter of our summer circuit through the Scandinavian and Baltic countries.
-Specifically, we sailed from the port of Świnoujście in Poland to Trelleborg in Sweden with TT-Line – and of course, with our dog Ibo.
+Crossing from Poland to Sweden on an overnight ferry was the opening chapter of our summer loop through Scandinavia and the Baltics.
+We sailed with TT-Line from the port of Świnoujście in Poland to Trelleborg in Sweden — and of course, with our dog Ibo.

-The plan was simple: board in the evening, sleep for a few hours, and wake up in Sweden in the morning.
-The reality, however, was a bit more interesting.
+The plan was simple: board in the evening, grab a few hours of sleep, and wake up in Sweden.
+Reality turned out a little more eventful.

 Last-minute booking

-Since the whole trip came about fairly spontaneously, we handled the ferry booking at the last minute.
-Tickets on the ship were still available, but a problem arose with cabins for passengers with dogs.
-Those were sold out.
+Because the whole trip came together quite spontaneously, we booked the ferry at the last minute.
+Spaces on the ship were still available, but pet-friendly cabins were already sold out.

-We decided to take the risk and figured we could manage the several-hour crossing in the ship’s common areas.
-In hindsight, we can say it wasn’t an ideal plan.
+We decided to chance it and figured we could manage a few hours in the shared areas of the ship.
+In hindsight, it wasn’t an ideal plan.

-Around midday we set off from Bratislava.
-We fought our way through the Czech Republic and, after good Polish motorways, arrived in the port of Świnoujście in the evening.
+We set off from Bratislava around noon.
+After pushing through the Czech Republic and cruising the smooth Polish motorways, we rolled into the port of Świnoujście in the evening.

-Everything here is fairly well signposted, so we quickly find the right lane to queue in.
-Many other cars, caravans and vans are waiting with us.
-There’s about an hour left until the ferry’s departure.
+Everything is well signposted, so we quickly find the correct lane to queue in.
+Around us are plenty of cars, campervans and vans.
+There’s about an hour to departure.

-Ibo peeks out of the window curiously — it’s time to walk him.
-Unfortunately, we’re in the industrial part of the port where there is very little greenery.
-The atmosphere is filled with activity, noise and the constant wailing of seagulls.
-Ibo takes a while to get used to the new surroundings.
-The continuous crying of the seagulls keeps him alert, but after a few minutes we find he’s handling it better than we are.
-By the end of the walk he looks like he’s got things under control.
+Ibo peers out the window — time for a walk.
+Unfortunately, we’re in an industrial part of the port with hardly any greenery.
+The soundtrack is noise, clatter and the constant screech of gulls.
+Ibo takes a moment to adjust.
+The never-ending gull calls keep him on alert, but after a few minutes we realise he’s handling it better than we are.
+By the end of the walk he looks like he’s got the place under control.

-We’re not the only dog owners here.
-Other passengers with dogs are also using the open areas.
-A nice bonus is a public toilet nearby.
-We don’t see any refreshment options, but we’re well prepared — Iva always responsibly packs for trips like this.
+We’re not the only dog people here.
+Other travellers with dogs are making use of the open spaces, too.
+A nice bonus: public toilets nearby.
+We don’t see any food options, but we’re well prepared — Iva always packs us properly for trips like this.

 Boarding

-The queue slowly moves and cars start to board.
-At the check we show printed tickets and receive provisional TT-Line boarding passes along with instructions on where to park on the ship.
+The queue starts moving and cars begin to board.
+At the checkpoint we show our printed tickets and receive temporary TT-Line boarding passes with instructions on where to park.

-After parking we take basic sleeping items — two small sleeping bags, mats, water and a few small snacks.
-We had dinner before boarding — after all, it’s shortly after midnight.
-We’re thinking more about sleep than food.
+After parking we grab the basics for the night — two small sleeping bags, mats, water and a few snacks.
+We’d eaten before boarding — after all, it’s just past midnight.
+Sleep matters more than food right now.

-For now we leave Ibo in the car until the situation calms down a bit.
-There’s noise and chaos around us.
-When we’re ready, we take him on a leash and head down the stairs into the ship’s interior.
+We leave Ibo in the car for the moment until things calm down.
+It’s noisy and chaotic around us.
+When we’re ready, we put him on the leash and head up the stairs into the belly of the ship.

 Finding a place for the night

-There are surprisingly many people on the decks.
+The decks are surprisingly crowded.
 Progress is slow and it’s busy everywhere.
-We meet other dog owners — and the usual barking of one dog at another is not missing.
-A leash is a necessity here.
+We meet other dog owners — cue the usual bout of mutual barking.
+A leash is essential here.

-We quickly realize that most of the good spots in the common areas are taken.
-Families, individuals and other passengers without cabins have strategically occupied benches, spaces by the walls and the children’s corner.
+We quickly realise most of the good spots in the public areas are taken.
+Families, solo travellers and anyone without a cabin have staked out benches, wall space and even the kids’ corner.

-Finding a quiet place for the three of us seems almost impossible.
+Finding a quiet place for the three of us feels almost impossible.

-Eventually I discover, on one of the decks, a corridor at the end of the hall leading to the outer deck.
-It’s a place away from the main bustle, where we don’t bother anyone and no one bothers us.
-Iva is not thrilled with the choice, but admits that it’s quieter here than elsewhere.
+Eventually, on one of the decks, I find a corridor at the end of a passage leading to the outside deck.
+It’s away from the main flow, where we don’t bother anyone and no one bothers us.
+Iva isn’t thrilled with the choice, but admits it’s calmer than elsewhere.

-The ship starts moving and the familiar noise of the engines is heard.
+The ship gets underway and the familiar rumble of the engines kicks in.
 Nothing new for Ibo.
-He knows similar sounds well from our ferry trips to the Croatian islands, but you can still see he’s alert and trying to orient himself in the new environment.
+He knows these sounds from our ferry trips to the Croatian islands, though he’s still alert and figuring out the new environment.

 Night in the corridor

-Comfort is minimal, but at least nobody disturbs us.
-Midway through the crossing another couple with a dog lies down at the opposite end of the corridor.
-Tension arises for a moment, but fatigue quickly wins and both dogs gradually calm down.
+Comfort is minimal, but at least no one disturbs us.
+Halfway through the crossing, another couple with a dog lies down at the far end of the corridor.
+There’s tension for a moment, but fatigue wins and both dogs gradually settle.

-Before sleeping we also use the nearby deck for a short walk.
-At dawn we try again, but strong wind and the ship’s rolling make being outside unpleasant and also dangerous.
-The walk has to wait, which doesn’t help our peace of mind.
+Before turning in we use the nearby deck for a quick walk.
+Near dawn we try again, but strong wind and the ship’s motion make being outside unpleasant and even unsafe.
+The walk has to wait, which doesn’t do much for our peace of mind.

 Arrival in Sweden

-The ferry served its purpose and safely brought us to Trelleborg.
-A bit sore and sleep-deprived, we return to the car and wait to disembark.
+The ferry did its job and delivered us safely to Trelleborg.
+A little stiff and sleep-deprived, we head back to the car and wait to disembark.

-Since we’re traveling within the EU, no one checks our documents or Ibo’s.
+Since we’re travelling within the EU, nobody checks our documents — or Ibo’s.

 What we learned

-This experience taught us that for night ferries it’s sensible to book a cabin suitable for a dog, even if it’s more expensive.
+This experience taught us that on overnight ferries it’s worth booking a dog-friendly cabin, even if it’s more expensive.

-At the same time we noticed that no one closely examined whether we were traveling with a dog or not.
-Theoretically it would be possible to book a regular cabin and sleep in it with a dog.
-We leave that without comment.
+We also noticed that nobody looked closely at whether we were travelling with a dog.
+In theory, you could book a regular cabin and sleep there with your dog.
+We’ll leave that without comment.

-Anyway — the ferry as a means of transport works great.
-It’s just wise not to underestimate comfort, especially if you’re traveling with a dog.
-Fatigue, the stress of finding a spot and the nighttime noise on the ship can spoil the start of a trip more than you’d expect.
+Either way — ferries work brilliantly as a way to get around.
+Just don’t underestimate comfort, especially if you’re travelling with a dog.
+Fatigue, the stress of finding a spot and the ship’s nighttime bustle can sour the start of a trip more than you’d expect.

 - Route: Świnoujście (Poland) – Trelleborg (Sweden)